2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 LEVELS AND GUIDELINES

 The appropriate level of performance (LIMITLESS STARZ, STARZ OF TOMORROW, RISING STARZ, and ELITE STARZ) should be determined by using the LEVELING and TECHNICAL SKILL SET GUIDELINES located below.
-PLEASE NOTE: TEACHER / ADULT are not considered a LEVEL, they are NOW considered a combined CATEGORY.
+PLEASE NOTE: TEACHER / ADULT are not considered a LEVEL, they are NOW considered a combined category.

 Please keep in mind the following variables may affect level placement: